 This year, big data and AI presented vast opportunities for marketers to maximize their online advertising campaigns.
 If PPC ads were targeting a wider market in the past, digital ads could now target a more specific audience to help you generate more qualified leads.

 Big data now enables marketers to learn more about their target market and how to reach them best.
 The growing use of chatbots further amplifies the ability of marketers to close deals and make the final sale.

 Digital concepts such as omnichannel marketing, social media advertising, retargeting, GDN, and SEM are now common marketing strategies that offer fast ROI and higher conversion rates.

 So, what’s in store for us?
-Let’s look at the various trends and statistics that shaped the past year to give us better direction and focus this coming 2018:
+Let’s look at the various trends and statistics that shaped the past year to give us better direction and focus in the years ahead:

 - 650 million devices now use adblock.
 [Source]